-Medical Clearance For Psychiatric Care
+Medical Clearance for Psychiatric Care

 What is medical clearance for psychiatric care?

 Medical clearance for psychiatric care is a medical exam to make sure that a patient's psychiatric symptoms are not caused by a medical condition.
 Psychiatric symptoms such as delusions or hallucinations may be caused or made worse by medicine or a physical illness.
 Healthcare providers will provide any necessary treatment so that the patient may be safely transferred to a psychiatric facility.
-Talk to the patient's healthcare provider if you have questions or concerns about his condition or care.
+Talk to the patient's healthcare provider if you have questions or concerns about the patient's condition or care.

 What tests may be needed to medically clear a patient for psychiatric care?